dsc-courses/dsc10-2022-sp/syllabus.md

 This quarter, we’ll be using Campuswire as our course message board.

 If you have a question about anything to do with the course — if you’re stuck on a problem, want clarification on the logistics, or just have a general question about data science — you can make a post on Campuswire.
-If your post includes your solution to a problem (e.g. code), please make your post private; otherwise, please make your post public so that other students can benefit from the interaction.
+If your post includes any part of your solution to a problem (e.g. code), please make your post private; otherwise, please make your post public so that other students can benefit from the interaction.
 You can also post anonymously if you prefer.
 Course staff will regularly check Campuswire and try to answer any questions that you have.
 You’re also encouraged to answer a question asked by another student if you feel that you know the answer – this is a great way to strengthen your understanding of the material.

-We will **not** be using the DMs functionality on Campuswire; please do not DM any members of course staff.
-We also ask that you don't email questions about the material (e.g. "Could you look at my code for this question?" or "I don't understand groupby, could you please explain it to me?") or logistics (e.g. "What topics are going to be on the midterm?") to individual course staff members, as those questions are meant for Campuswire.
-Email will be reserved for more personal questions.
+We will **not** be using the direct message (DM) functionality on Campuswire; please do not DM any members of course staff.
+We also ask that you use Campuswire instead of email, as this helps us keep all course-related communication in one place.

 ---

 ## Readings 📕

 Our readings will come from two free online sources.
-- [DSC 10 Course Notes ("Notes")](https://notes.dsc10.com), a set of notes written specifically for DSC 10 that use the `babypandas` module.
+- [DSC 10 Course Notes ("Notes")](https://notes.dsc10.com), a set of notes written specifically for DSC 10, using the `babypandas` module.
 - [Computational Inferential Thinking ("CIT")](https://inferentialthinking.com), the book used in Berkeley's version of DSC 10.
 This book uses slightly different Python commands (it does not use the `babypandas` module), but the underlying concepts are the same.

 ---